Wage Subsidy Guide for Employers – All You Need to Know

 What types of wage subsidy are there?

 Different types of wage subsidy are available depending on the category the employee falls into in each case.
-All of these payments are available over a period of six months, and the total amounts include GST.
+Payments are generally available over a period of six months, and the total amounts include GST.

 Restart Wage Subsidy